 I use this medium for orchids that need a moisture retentive medium.
-I soak it repeatedly in fresh water and pre-treat it with calcium and magnesium solution.
+I soak it repeatedly in fresh water and pre-treat it with calcium nitrate and magnesium sulphate solution.
 This ensures that it is safe to use.
-You can check my preferred brand on Amazon here.

 Sphagnum moss was the preferred medium of growth for phalaenopsis orchids for very long and is still used commercially by orchid growers since it helps provide adequate moisture and air to the orchids.

 But a word of caution here, you need to check that it is not compacted, but is loosely packed, so that it provides adequate aeration to the roots.
 It is also highly absorbent, so you need to control the watering.
 This ensures that the medium does not become soggy and compacted, thereby choking the roots and leading to their decay.